 I got into the world of floristry through a close friend, who’s mum is the founder of McQueens Flowers.
 I used to come help on weekends, so I guess I have been a florist since I was 16.
 At that time, I was studying art, but I didn’t like studying, and I preferred working.
-There was a job availability at McQueens Flowers so I took it and left school.
+There was a job opening with McQueens so I took it and left school.

 What were you doing before McQueens Flowers?

 I was studying art at school, specifically fashion accessories.
 I think studying art helped me a lot in my transition to floristry because the two have a lot in common.
-Any art form relates to floristry, because you have design elements like composition, colour, and light involved when working as a florist.
+Any art form relates to floristry, because you have design elements like composition, colour, and light.
 Having studied these concepts, it bridged the gap and made it a natural transition.

 Describe your role...

 I'm a Senior Tutor at the McQueens Flower School.
-I teach the art of floristry to aspiring florists or anyone who is interested in it.
+I teach the art of floristry to both aspiring florists or anyone who loves the craft.
 I am passionate about sharing the skills and knowledge that I’ve acquired over 13 years, I enjoy bringing people together.

 Do you have a favourite flower or floral season?

-I find that hard because, it's like asking a musician what their favourite song is.
-I’m always changing.
-In terms of season, I love spring and autumn.
-The in-between seasons where you see changes.
-It’s easy to forget what happens with flowers in the cold winter, and then spring comes, and you’re reminded how beautiful blooming flowers are again.
+I find that hard because it's like asking a musician what their favourite song is.
+I’m always changing my mind!
+In terms of seasons, I love spring and autumn - the in-between seasons where you see changes.
+It’s easy to forget what happens with flowers in the depths of winter, and then spring comes, and you’re reminded how beautiful blooming flowers are again.